next-multilingual/next-multilingual/docs/design-decisions.md

 The hypothesis by having localized URLs:

 - Better SEO searching for localized keywords that would be present in the URLs.
-- Increased trust: if a user can related to the URL (is more locally relevant).
+- Increased trust: localized URLs are more natural (locally relevant) to users.

 ### Design decisions

-The following design decision have been considered for its **localized URLs**:
+The following design decision have been considered when implementing **localized URLs**:

 1. All URLs are lowercase (excluding dynamic route parameters):
    1. It's the recommended pattern by SEO professionals - [SEJ, 2020](https://www.searchenginejournal.com/url-capitalization-seo/)